MikhailKarpov87/bikes-search/README.md

 - You'll need hosting with PHP and MySQL for running backend API
 - Create MySQL database and import sample db data and structure from `/api/db_sample.sql`
-- Update db connection config in `/api/dbconfig.php`
+- Update database connection config in `/api/dbconfig.php`
 - Set your API_URL in `/src/components/constants.js`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).